 The Division of Outreach Technology Services (OTS) provides technological support for the programs and services offered through the Outreach School.
-The division units are University of Wyoming Television (UWTV), Outreach Engineering, and Computer Support Services.
-OTS, in partnership with UW's IT Division, manages and operates the Outreach Video Network (OVN) at 47 sites in 21 communities statewide.
-The division also manages the Wyoming Equality Network video sites.
+The division units are University of Wyoming Television (UWTV) and OTS, in partnership with UW’s IT Division, manages and operates the Outreach Video Network (OVN) at 50 sites in 21 communities statewide.

-UWTV provides full professional services for television and videotape production, programming, and distribution.
-These services also include streaming video, satellite downlinking, video conferencing, and video/DVD duplicating.
+UWTV provides full professional services for video production, programming, and distribution.
+These services also include streaming video, video conferencing, and video/DVD duplicating.
 Instructional TV conferencing classrooms on the Laramie campus are utilized primarily for Outreach credit courses.
-UWTV's production facilities include a full production studio, several single cameras for on-location productions, three Avid edit suites, and video duplicating in VHS and DVD formats for distribution.
-All of the above are available to government clients, educational institutions, and non-profit organizations at modest rates.
+UWTV’s production facilities include a full production studio, several single cameras for on-location productions, three Avid edit suites, and DVD duplication and streaming services.
+All of the services are available to government clients, educational institutions, and non-profit organizations at modest rates.
 UWTV accepts commercial clients at appropriate rates.

 For further information, contact the Division of Outreach Technology Services, Dept. 3106, 1000 E. University Ave., Laramie, WY 82071; (307) 766-4999; firstname.lastname@example.org.